SCTDER/spf4stl/README.md

 # the spf's struct

-the spf is sct's potocol format, is a strick format for define exchanged message.it is like a c++ struct, and add a little context.
+the spf is sct's potocol format, is a strick format for define exchanged message.it is like a c++ struct, and add a little content.

 it use /**/ and // as comment like c++.